pratik-senapati/CriMsonTYpo/README.md

 Currently, I am interning at Capgemini Chennai as an A3-Software Engineer Intern in Data.

 **Current Projects**:
-- Using NLP to build a sustainability rater for a client
+- Using NLP to build a sustainability rater for a Client
+- Using Web Scraping to build Amazon Scraping Bot for Bestseller Page
-- Using Web Scraping to obtain data and using Machine learning to obtain insights for FMCG
+- Using Market Data to build a Machine learning model to determine Market Attractiveness for a Client

  **My interests:**:
 - Data Analysis and Visualisation with Python, Excel and Tableau